TUSHAR91316/Fault_tolrent_storage/README.md

 ---

-> 💡 *'A truly fault-tolerant system doesn’t just prevent failure — it anticipates it, survives it, and heals from it automatically.'*
+> 💡 *'A truly fault-tolerant system doesn’t just prevent failure — it anticipates it, survives it, and heals from it automatically'*

 <img width="1915" height="1029" alt="Dashboard Screenshot" src="https://github.com/user-attachments/assets/f79d184c-d60a-40c5-ab2a-638f70a16947" />